the-events-calendar/the-events-calendar/readme.txt

 = Is there a shortcode available for The Events Calendar? =

 No, this plugin does not use a shortcode nor is one available at the time being.
-However, you may want to check out the experimental, totally unsupported <a href=“https://wordpress.org/plugins/event-rocket/“>Event Rocket add-on</a> to see if it accomplishes your shortcode needs.
+However, the premium add-on Events Calendar PRO comes with <a href="http://m.tri.be/18wh">widget shortcodes</a> that allow you to post any PRO widget (including the mini calendar) into a post or page.

 = Are there any troubleshooting steps you'd suggest I try that might resolve my issue before I post a new thread? =

-First, make sure that you're running the latest version of The Events Calendar (3.12 as of this release).
+First, make sure that you're running the latest version of The Events Calendar (4.0 as of this release).
 If you're running Events Calendar PRO it needs to match the version number of The Events Calendar.
 And if you've got any other add-ons, make sure those are current / running the latest code as well.

 The most common issues we see are either plugin or theme conflicts.
-You can test if a plugin or theme is conflicting by manually deactivating other plugins until just The Events Calendar 3.12 is running on your site.
+You can test if a plugin or theme is conflicting by manually deactivating other plugins until just The Events Calendar is running on your site.
 If the issue persists from there, revert to the default Twenty Fourteen theme.
 If the issue is resolved after deactivating a specific plugin or your theme, you'll know that is the source of the conflict.

 Note that we aren't going to say "tough luck" if you identify a plugin/theme conflict.
 While we can't guarantee 100% integration with any plugin or theme out there, we will do our best (and reach out the plugin/theme author as needed) to figure out a solution that benefits everyone.

 = I'm still stuck.
 Where do I go to file a bug or ask a question? =

-Users of the free The Events Calendar should post their questions in the plugin's <a href="http://wordpress.org/support/plugin/the-events-calendar/">WordPress.org forum</a>, which we hit about once a week (on Wednesdays).
+Users of the free The Events Calendar should post their questions in the plugin's <a href="http://wordpress.org/support/plugin/the-events-calendar/">WordPress.org forum</a>, which we hit about once a week (usually on Wednesdays).
 Please make sure to read <a href="http://wordpress.org/support/topic/welcome-the-events-calendar-users-read-this-first">our sticky post</a> providing an overview of the support we provide free users BEFORE posting.
 If you find you're not getting support in as timely a fashion as you wish, you might want to consider purchasing a PRO license.

-If you're already a PRO user, you're entitled access to our more actively-monitored <a href="http://m.tri.be/2r">PRO forums</a> at the tri.be website.
+If you're already a PRO user, you're entitled access to our more actively-monitored <a href="http://m.tri.be/2r">Events Calendar PRO forum</a> on our website.
 We can provide a deeper level of support here and hit these forums on a daily basis during the work week.
 Generally, except in times of increased support loads, we reply to all comments within 24-48 hours during the business week.

 = Events Calendar PRO looks awesome!
 I'm sold!
 How can I get my hands on it? =

-Events Calendar PRO can be purchased directly at the <a href="http://m.tri.be/54">tri.be website.</a> There are three (3) license types available, and all licenses include 1 year of access to support + updates.
+Events Calendar PRO can be purchased directly on <a href="http://m.tri.be/18wi">our website.</a> There are five (5) license types available, and all licenses include 1 year of access to support + updates.

 = I'm interested in PRO or another add-on, but there are a few questions I've got before making the purchase.
 Can you help me get those addressed? =

 Absolutely.
-If you're not finding your questions answered on the product pages, hit up our <a href="http://m.tri.be/2w">pre-sale forum</a> at the tri.be site.
+If you're not finding your questions answered on the product pages, hit up our <a href="http://m.tri.be/2w">pre-sales forum</a> on our site.
 You can save yourself some time by reviewing the threads first to verify if your question has already been asked.
 If it hasn't, post a new thread as a guest.
 We'll get you a reply as quickly as we can, so you can make an informed decision regarding purchase.
-Keep in mind that the pre-sale forum is available for questions related to any premium product we've got: Events Calendar PRO, Eventbrite Tickets, WooCommerce Tickets, EDD Tickets, Shopp Tickets, WPEC Tickets, Community Events, Facebook Events and Filter Bar.

-If your question is simple and can be addressed in 140 characters, you can always ask it <a href="http://twitter.com/moderntribeinc">on Twitter</a>.

 = What add-ons are available for The Events Calendar, and where can I read more about them? =

-Currently, the following add-ons are available for The Events Calendar/Events Calendar PRO:
+Currently, the following add-ons are available for The Events Calendar:

-* <a href="http://m.tri.be/2e">Eventbrite Tickets</a>, for selling tickets to your event directly through Eventbrite.
+* <a href="http://m.tri.be/18wi">Events Calendar PRO</a>, for adding premium calendar features like recurring events, advanced views, cool widgets, shortcodes, additional fields, and more!
+* <a href="http://m.tri.be/18wj">Event Tickets</a> (free), which allows you to collect RSVPs to events.
+It can run alongside The Events Calendar or as a standalone plugin that adds RSVP functionality to WordPress posts and pages.
+* <a href="http://m.tri.be/18wk">Tickets Plus</a>, which allows you to sell tickets for your events using your favorite e-commerce platform.
 * <a href="http://m.tri.be/2g">Community Events</a>, for allowing frontend event submission from your readers.
+* <a href="http://m.tri.be/18wl">Community Tickets</a>, which allows event organizers to sell tickets to the events they submit via Community Events.
 * <a href="http://m.tri.be/2h">Facebook Events</a>, for importing events directly from an organization or page on Facebook.
-* <a href="http://m.tri.be/2f">WooCommerce Tickets</a>, for harnessing the power of WooCommerce to sell event tickets directly on your site without being subject to fees or relying on a third-party service.
-* <a href="http://m.tri.be/ci">EDD Tickets</a>, for using our ticketing framework to sell tickets on your events through The Events Calendar + Easy Digital Downloads.
-* <a href="http://m.tri.be/cu">WPEC Tickets</a>, for using WP-eCommerce + The Events Calendar to sell event tickets directly from the frontend of your site.
-* <a href="http://m.tri.be/dp">Shopp Tickets</a>, for harnessing the power of Shopp to sell event tickets on your WordPress site.
 * <a href="http://m.tri.be/fa">Filter Bar</a>, for adding advanced frontend filtering capabilities to your events calendar.
 * <a href="http://m.tri.be/18h9">iCal Importer</a>, for importing events any iCal feed or ICS file.
+* <a href="http://m.tri.be/2e">Eventbrite Tickets</a>, for selling tickets to your event directly through Eventbrite.

 = I have a feature idea.
 What's the best way to tell you about it? =

-We've got a <a href="https://tribe.uservoice.com/forums/195723-feature-ideas">Modern Tribe UserVoice page</a> where we're actively watching for feature ideas from the community.
+We've got a <a href="https://tribe.uservoice.com/forums/195723-feature-ideas"> UserVoice page</a> where we're actively watching for feature ideas from the community.
 Vote up existing feature requests or add your own, and help us shape the future of the products business in a way that best meets the community's needs.

 = I've still got questions.
-Do you have a bigger FAQ somewhere? =

-We do.
-If you check out our <a href="http://m.tri.be/2n">Frequently Asked Questions page</a> on the tri.be site, we've collected and addressed all of the common questions we see posed by users.
-In some cases we'll provide a Gist; in other cases we'll direct you to a tutorial; and in some situations we'll unfortunately say a certain capability is simply not possible.
-But the FAQ is a living, breathing document that we're actively updating based on commonly-seen requests.
+Where can I find answer? =

+Check out our extensive <a href="http://m.tri.be/18wm">knowledgebase</a> for articles on using, tweaking, and troubleshooting our plugins.

 == Documentation ==

 All of our online documentation can be found on <a href="http://m.tri.be/eu">our documentation site</a>.

-Some docs you may find particularly useful are:
+Some links you may find particularly useful are:

 * <a href="http://m.tri.be/2l">The Events Calendar New User Primer</a>
 * <a href="http://m.tri.be/2m">The Themer's Guide to The Events Calendar</a>
-* <a href="http://m.tri.be/2n">The Events Calendar FAQ</a>
-* <a href="http://m.tri.be/2u" target="_blank">The Events Calendar Tutorials</a>
+* <a href="http://m.tri.be/18wm" target="_blank">Knowledgebase</a>

-For template tags, open the plugin directory and visit /plugins/events/public/template-tags/ where you can find a list of those available.

-If you have any questions about this plugin, take look at the forum here on WordPress.org at <a href="http://wordpress.org/tags/the-events-calendar">http://wordpress.org/tags/the-events-calendar</a>.
+If you have any questions about this plugin, you can post a thread in our <a href="https://wordpress.org/support/plugin/the-events-calendar">WordPress.org forum</a>.
 Please search existing threads before opening a new one.

 The <a href="http://m.tri.be/2r">Modern Tribe PRO support forums</a> are available for you to read.
 You won't, however, be able to post a message in any forums beyond Pre-Sale Questions unless you have purchase a PRO license.